 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following, as applicable, either the cost principles in OMB A-122, Cost Principles for Non-Profit Organizations, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowed or are limited as to reimbursement.
+Such expenditures are recognized following, as applicable, either the cost principles in OMB A-122, Cost Principles for Non-Profit Organizations, or the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowed or are limited as to reimbursement.
 The Conservancy has elected to not use the 10 percent de minimis indirect cost rate as allowed under the Uniform Guidance.